dallinmoak/api-react-practice/README.md

-# webpack-basics
+# API react practice

-a template for making a bare-bones webpack react app.
+a react app to practice displaying data from an api source

 `npm i` to install node dependencies